CCypri3n/Cyprieninperu/content/pages/about.md

 Date: 2025-11-17
 Slug: about
 Lang: en
-Summary: My name is Cyprien and I am traveling to Peru for 12 months starting in August 2025 as part of a voluntary social year.
+summary: My name is Cyprien and I am traveling to Peru for 12 months starting in August 2025 as part of a voluntary social year.

 ## Hey there, thank you for being here